vikrampawar/learn-kafka/pages/ILoveLogsApacheKafkaAndRealTimeDataIntegration.md

 ```

-These are real-time.
-Each stage is distributed.
+Events flow into and out of Kafka in real-time and each elements the above diagram is distributed.

-Implementation is architectural different from traditional messaging systems.
+This looks like a traditional pub/sub messaging, however, the implementation is architectural different from traditional messaging systems.

-Amazon Kinesis is very similar to Kafka and possibly inspired by it.
+Amazon Kinesis is very similar to Kafka, it came later and is possibly inspired by it.
+So it gives a validation to the fundamental idea behind Kafka.

-First project was DynamoDB derivation, but now Amazon has cloned Kinesis.
-There are now two systems!
+Jay Kreps is thrilled as his first project was a DynamoDB derivation, and now  Amazon has cloned Kafka!
 Both are very similar.
 Amazon Kinesis is hosted by Amazon whereas Kafka you have to host yourself.

 Can this be solved in Infrastructure?

-Each pipleline solved a different problem.
+Each pipeline solved a different problem.

-- database copied was different to ETL data.
+- database copies were different to ETL data.
 - Active MQ ingestion was different.

-A system was required to solve all these problems.
+A common system was required to solve all these problems.

 Tried using Active MQ, it didn't work as it was not build for high-throughput, logging or event data like page view events.
 Data not persistent for longer periods for example if Hadoop cluster is down.
 It would need something like 300 active brokers!!
 300 logging brokers for 300 machines is not tenable!

 ETL was done with files, messaging with messages.
 There was a huge difference between the two.

-Came up with
+This lead to the following 3 design principles:

 ### 3 design principles: